Observational Constraints on Cool Gas Clouds in M82's Starburst-Driven Outflow: Results

 Along with the derived cloud properties in Table~\ref{table:values}, we also list their corresponding uncertainties.
 However, we note that these errors are solely the statistical uncertainties of the intensity measurements propagated for each quantity.
 To derive these uncertainties, we began by defining emission-free regions in the original HLA F658N image and calculated the mean absolute deviation (MAD).
 This value serves as the baseline error for each pixel in the image.
 When conducting the continuum subtraction, we adopted an additional 15\% uncertainty on the intensity to account for the error in our continuum subtraction.
 This uncertainty was defined by the scatter shown in the middle panel of Figure~\ref{fig:lvlcomp} when comparing our HST H$\alpha$+\Nii{} image to that of LVL.
 We also included uncertainties when multiplying the HST H$\alpha$+\Nii{} image by the \Nii/H$\alpha$ ratio derived from the pDSLM data (see Section~\ref{sec:methods}).
 The uncertainty in the pDSLM \Nii{} and H$\alpha$ images was again defined by measuring the MAD in emission-free regions, but additional errors from the flux calibration were included, as described in \cite{Lokhorst2022}.
 Once the intensity error map was created following this procedure, we took the average uncertainty in each of the cloud structure regions and attributed it to the corresponding mean intensity listed in column 9 of Table~\ref{table:values}.

 We note, however, that there are still various unknowns in the parameters used to derive the densities, masses, and timescales shown in Table~\ref{table:values}.
 Thus, these errors should be considered underestimates.
 As shown for cloud 12 in Section~\ref{sec:cloud_phys_props}, the geometric uncertainties can cause $n_{\rm e}$ to vary by a factor of 3, $N_{\rm H}$ by a factor of 3/4, and $t_{\rm cc}$ by a factor of 1/3.
 In the case of $\chi$, the values rely on the density measurements of the hot wind from \cite{Lopez2020}, which did not give statistical uncertainties from the analysis or systematic uncertainties associated with the assumed volume filling factor and geometry.
 Works focusing on diffuse X-ray measurements of starburst winds \citep{Lopez2023} generally find statistical uncertainties in the derived densities of $15-50$\%.
-However, these measurements depend on the volume filling factor ($f$) as $n_{\rm e} \propto 1/\sqrt{f}$, and they assume $f=1$.
-Whether the hot gas fills the entire volume remains a matter of debate, depending on whether the observed soft ($<2$~keV) X-ray emission originates from the very-hot ($10^7$~K) wind fluid that has cooled or from interactions between the wind fluid and cooler material, as suggested by the presence of charge exchange \citep{Okon2024}.
-Lastly, $t_{\rm cc}$ also depends on the hot wind speed, which is a major unknown.
+However, these measurements depend on the volume filling factor of the hot gas ($f_{\rm hot}$) as $n_{\rm e} \propto 1/\sqrt{f_{\rm hot}}$, and they assume $f_{\rm hot}=1$.
+Whether the hot gas fills the entire volume remains a matter of debate, depending on whether the observed soft ($<2$~keV) X-ray emission originates from the very-hot ($10^7$~K) wind fluid that has cooled or from interactions between the wind fluid and cooler material, as suggested by the presence of charge exchange \citep{Okon2024}. \edit1{Similarly, $f$ is unknown for these H$\alpha$ emitting structures and would affect the derived $n_{\rm{e}}$ by a factor of $1/\sqrt{f}$ (eq.~\ref{eq:ne2}).
+Thus, these geometric uncertainties indicate our $n_{\rm{e}}$ values are lower limits.
+This filling factor also propagates to the $N_H$ and $M_{cl}$ as a multiplicative factor of $f^{1/2}$ which means that by assuming $f=1$ the column densities and masses are upper limits.} Lastly, $t_{\rm cc}$ also depends on the hot wind speed, which is unknown.
 Estimates range from $\sim1000$ $-$ $\sim2000$~km/s, introducing an additional uncertainty in $t_{\rm cc}$ of about a factor of 1/2.